benchantech/music/freemusic/index.md

 Even if I never copied from a physical score, my transcriptions were still derivative works of copyrighted music.
 That matters.
 It matters to the composers, arrangers, publishers, and performers who rely on the integrity of that system to make a living.

-After spending over 100 hours studying copyright law, licensing, and the ethical use of AI and music, I realized I needed to apply the same standard to everything I share.
+I’ve spent over 100 hours studying copyright, licensing, and the ethical use of AI and music.
+That clarity now guides everything I share.
 Not just the parts that are convenient.

-So, I've taken down the downloads.
+So, I’ve taken down the downloadable sheet music files.

 ### Going forward